Partner or Spouse

 5. Talking about the other person.
 It is best to talk about your feelings or thoughts rather than talking about the other person.
 Try to use “I” messages.
 You know yourself and can speak to your feelings, but when you talk about other people, you run the risk of offending them because you may be entirely wrong about them.
 You might ask them how they feel or say how you feel when they do a certain thing, but try to own your feelings and avoid blaming them for emotions you may be experiencing.

 7. Starting with a major problem rather than an easy one.
-Start with a problem that you think you have a good chance of resolving.
+Start with an issue you think you have a good chance of resolving.
 Success begets success.
-If you can agree on a less intense problem to start with, this can be celebrated as found common ground and might set you up for more success on bigger issues that you can tackle later.
+If you can agree on a less intense problem to start with, this can be celebrated as a finding of common ground and might set you up for more success on bigger issues that you can tackle later.

 8. Threats or intimidation.
-Avoid the use of fear, intimidation, or threats as a means of motivating others.
-These tactics will usually make the person less amicable and will increase defensiveness.
-Try to point to mutually beneficial results as a means of motivating others.
+Avoid using fear, intimidation, or threats to motivate others.
+These tactics usually make the person less amicable and increase defensiveness.
+Instead, try to point to mutually beneficial results.

 9. Understanding give and take.
 Pick and choose battles.
 Sometimes, it is best to give in if the issues are not that major.
-Compromising on one issue will help set up success on another issue that may be more important.
-Compromises might average out to 50/50, but they tend to come and go, with one party compromising more on issues of less importance to them, which might move the other party to compromise more on issues of greater importance to the first person.
-The idea is to find compromises on multiple issues.
-It is highly unlikely that there is only one issue is at stake.
+Compromising on one issue will help set up success on another problem that may be more important.
+Compromises might average out to 50/50, but they tend to come and go, with one party compromising more in matters of less importance to them, which might move the other party to compromise more on issues of greater importance to the first person.
+The idea is to find compromises on multiple topics.
+It is doubtful that there is only one issue at stake.

 10. Not giving the process enough time.
 Give the process of solving problems a chance.
 Problem-solving discussions may accomplish more than you think.
 One party might not agree at the time, but afterward, they might think differently about what was said and try to do things differently.
 This is a huge win and needs to be celebrated openly, even if it is only a small step in a favorable direction.
 Movement in a positive direction is a good start, even slight.